ShubhayuMallick1997/PYSPARK-CODES-/RDDs (Resilient Distributed Datasets).md

 * Each line in the file becomes an element in the RDD.

 > ⚠️ Use `SparkContext` (`sc`) to create RDDs.
 In modern PySpark workflows, DataFrames (via `SparkSession`) are typically preferred for structured data.

+---

+Let me know if you'd like to continue with the next part or export this as a `.md` file.

 ```